September 24, 2019

 “She tapped on my stomach, said it was rock-hard and sent me for a CT scan,” says Trisha.

 The diagnosis was ovarian cancer.
-Trisha met with gynecologic oncologist Julia Chapman, MD.
-She suspected something even more sinister than ovarian cancer.
-Dr. Chapman requested lab work, genetic testing and another colonoscopy.
-Ovarian cancer remained the only clear diagnosis.
+Trisha met with a gynecologic oncologist at The University of Kansas Cancer Center who suspected something even more sinister than ovarian cancer.
+Lab work, genetic testing and another colonoscopy were requested, but ovarian cancer remained the only clear diagnosis.

 On June 3, 2016, Dr. Chapman removed Trisha’s ovaries and performed a total hysterectomy.
 During surgery, the cancer team discovered the real culprit – appendiceal cancer.
 Trisha’s appendix had burst, spreading cancer to the ovaries, colon and lymph nodes.